 In keeping with a strong liberal arts tradition that encourages active learning and complete participation in the education process, the college expects students to attend class.
 Specific attendance policies are set by individual instructors and indicated on the course syllabus at the beginning of each term.
 Academic warnings will be issued by instructors for all students failing to meet the stated course attendance policies.
-Excessive absences by first year students and students on academic probation will be reported to the Dean’s Office.
+Excessive absences by first year students and students on academic probation will be reported to the Ursinus Institute for Student Success and the Dean’s Office.
 Students may be dropped from a course with a grade of F for failing to meet the stated policy.

 Statement on Academic Honesty